stevecondylios/bookingcom-google-maps-reviews/README.md

-# Booking.com to Google Maps Chrome Extension
+# Booking.com to Google Maps Reviews

 This Chrome extension places a link on Booking.com pages.
 It looks for the property on Google Maps, and if found, switches to the 'Reviews' tab and orders according to 'Newest'.